petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Luckily, there is much to be gained for those who automate.

 Cal Newport's "Deep Work"...

+Working reproducibly will get your paper out the door more quickly.
+Working openly will make it more impactful (and more cited).

+So why is open reproducibly research still so rare?

 ## But what about the cost?